Wirelesslab

 September 2008.

-- Recipient of a Discovery Accelerator Supplement granted from NSERC since May 2008.
+- Recipient of a Discovery Accelerator Supplement (DAS) Award from NSERC from April 2008 to March 2011.

-- Holder of the Canada Research Chair in Wireless Communications granted since March 2008.
+- Holder of the Canada Research Chair in Wireless Communications granted from March 2008 to February 2013.

 - Co-recipient of a Best Award Paper at IEEE GLOBECOM'2007 in December 2007.